AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 >[!NOTE]
 >
 >The available rule types, including conditions and actions that you define in rule editor, also depend on the type of form object on which you are creating a rule.
 The rule editor displays only valid rule types and options for writing condition and action statements for a particular form object type.
-For example, you do not see Validate, Set Value Of, Enable, and Disable rule types for a panel object.
+For example, you do not see Validate and Set Value Of types for a panel object.

 For more information about rule types available in the rule editor, see [Available rule types in rule editor](rule-editor.md#p-available-rule-types-in-rule-editor-p).